Ireland Behind the Wire (15) + Introduction by Humphry Trevelyan

 ‘I love brutalist architecture, but when I see the landmark Barbican residential towers it’s Cromwell that immediately draws my attention and ire and brings to mind my own family history,’ says Home.
 ‘My great-grandfather was placed into forced exile from his home city of Cork by the British at the end of the 19th century.
 This film takes its title from a 1972 song about internment and there’s a rousing a cappella version of it during the documentary.
 Ireland Behind The Wire is an important and under-screened film that exposes the brutal reality of British colonialism.’

-UK 1974 Dir Berwick Street Film Collective 110 min
+UK 1974 Dir Richard Mordaunt and the Berwick Street Film Collective 110 min

 You might also like...